Ashli Tobias1 Comment

 Breathe it in: Deep breath in, and out.
 Smoking or vaping cannabis is typically the shortest-lasting way to ingest and usually the quickest onset.
 It can also be a fun pre-foreplay activity to smoke with your partner; if you're feeling fancy about it, you can find ways to smoke more collaboratively.
 You can try blowing your inhales from your mouth to your partner's– after all, good foreplay starts before you even get into the bedroom.

 Swallow it: Edibles are a great smoking alternative that creates a longer-lasting high.
 With all that's available out there, even the act of taking a bite of some sweet cannabis goodness can be sexy– edibles can be purchased in the form of chocolates, cookies, drinks, and even cooking oils and butter, which you can use to make your own recipes.
 However, the effects take longer to kick in, so maybe have your edibles with dinner and your partner for dessert.
+Or skip sugar altogether with our tested favorite effects-based gel caps like Huxley’s Sex Gel Caps—a consistent dose, no flavor, easy to repeat.

 Let it get under your skin: Literally.
 Well, okay, not too literally.
 Topical or suppository cannabis is a great way to relax the muscles and loosen up.
 You might not feel the same 'high' effects as other methods of ingesting, but that doesn't rule it out as a way to unwind.
 Besides, it provides a great opportunity to massage some oils or lotions onto your partner's skin– and if you're a person with a vagina, topicals have been known to loosen up the muscles for sexual activity.